PaddlePaddle/Paddle/doc/design/block.md

 After all the description of variables and operators is added into SymbolTable, the block has enough information to run.

-To make block simpler, we use another class `RuntimeTable` to create Variable and Operator objects. `RuntimeTable` is free to add memory optimizements if needed in the future.
+To make block simpler, we use another class `RuntimeTable` to create Variable and Operator objects. `RuntimeTable` is free to add memory optimizements in the future.

 The `Block` class takes a `BlockDesc` as input, and provide `Run` and `InferShape` functions.